racedisparityaudit/style-guide/measure-page.md

 Content should:

-* avoid repetition of the Main points by providing detail specific to this dimension
+* avoid repetition of the main points by providing detail specific to this dimension
 * draw out the important and reliable findings and trends over time
 * alert users to serious caveats about the quality of the data
 * where possible, work as stand-alone statements (as they may be quoted out of context)